INESCTEC/ewh-flex/README.md

 The tool is designed to effortlessly process two primary inputs: the EWH load diagram and a set of specified parameters.
 Upon providing these inputs, the tool seamlessly channels them through a dedicated optimization pipeline.
 The results, refined through the optimization process, can then be plotted and exported.
+The end-user can run the application directly using a Graphical User Interface (GUI), or manually via an IDE, or a Python terminal.

+### Using the GUI:

+* After setting up the library, just start the Streamlit GUI via:
+    > streamlit run main_gui.py
+* The GUI should open automatically in your browser.
+The URL is also shown in the console, defaulted as http://localhost:8501

+### Using an IDE / Python Terminal:

 * Find comprehensive guidance in the ``/examples`` folder, which not only contains sample input data but also showcases exemplar run code (via ``/examples/ewh_opt_example.py``) for a seamless start to the project.